MariiaS/data_pipeline/README.md

 The Pipeline class is responsible for creating the structure for the data pipeline, it contains the main stages which can be reused during the pipeline run depending on the needs.
-In order to initialize the pipeline, input arguments needed: game name and the date in the format "YYYY-MM-DD"
+In order to initialize the pipeline, input arguments needed: game name and the date in the format "YYYY-MM-DD" The tests are stored in the tests folder and contains basic checks of the function.
+Much more tests should be written :c

+Main principles followed:
+1. Clean code - code should speak for itself, not comments
+2. KISS - simple and clear code
+3. PEP8 whenever possible.
+I know I messed up a bit with imports.
+4. Functional programming - create pure functions whenever possible

 ## Installation